reactjs/ar.react.dev/src/content/reference/react/useContext.md

 #### Returns {/*returns*/}

 `useContext` returns the context value for the calling component.
-It is determined as the `value` passed to the closest `SomeContext` above the calling component in the tree.
+It is determined as the `value` passed to the closest `SomeContext.Provider` above the calling component in the tree.
 If there is no such provider, then the returned value will be the `defaultValue` you have passed to [`createContext`](/reference/react/createContext) for that context.
 The returned value is always up-to-date.
 React automatically re-renders components that read some context if it changes.

 #### Caveats {/*caveats*/}

 * `useContext()` call in a component is not affected by providers returned from the *same* component.
-The corresponding `<Context>` **needs to be *above*** the component doing the `useContext()` call.
+The corresponding `<Context.Provider>` **needs to be *above*** the component doing the `useContext()` call.
 * React **automatically re-renders** all the children that use a particular context starting from the provider that receives a different `value`.
 The previous and the next values are compared with the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.
 Skipping re-renders with [`memo`](/reference/react/memo) does not prevent the children receiving fresh context values.
 * If your build system produces duplicates modules in the output (which can happen with symlinks), this can break context.
 Passing something via context only works if `SomeContext` that you use to provide context and `SomeContext` that you use to read it are ***exactly* the same object**, as determined by a `===` comparison.